dineshraj1719/oasis-internship-1/README.md

 Jupyter Notebook
 Project Outcome

-Successfully built a machine learning model that accurately classifies iris flower species and demonstrates the fundamentals of supervised learning.
+Successfully built a data science model that accurately classifies iris flower species and demonstrates the fundamentals of supervised learning.